Merzasphor/MWSE/docs/readme.md

 # MWSE Documentation

 Looking for MWSE documentation?
-Please [click here](https://mwse.readthedocs.io/).
+Please [click here](https://mwse.github.io/MWSE/).

 ## Synopsis

-The docs for this project are created for [GithubPages](https://readthedocs.org/) using [Sphinx](http://www.sphinx-doc.org/).
-Documentation is done in the [reStructuredText](http://docutils.sourceforge.net/rst.html) format.
-Once a doc is pushed to this repository it will automatically be updated at [the documentation site](https://mwse.readthedocs.io/).
+The docs for this project are created for [GitHub Pages](https://pages.github.com/) using [mkdoc](https://www.mkdocs.org).
+Documentation is done in the Markdown format.
+Once a doc is pushed to this repository it will automatically be updated at [the documentation site](https://mwse.github.io/MWSE/).

 ## Autocomplete Definitions

 Some portions of the docs, include Lua type information, events, and APIs, are auto-generated using the content in the autocomplete root folder.
-Edit these definitions instead, and run the `autocomplete\readthedocs\build.lua` file to regenerate the needed files.
+Edit these definitions instead, and run the configured vscode build task in the autocomplete folder to regenerate the needed files.

 ## Building